yabwe/medium-editor/README.md

 ## MediumEditor Options

-View the [MediumEditor Options documentation](https://github.com/yabwe/medium-editor/wiki/Options) on the Wiki for details on all the various options for MediumEditor.
+View the [MediumEditor Options documentation](OPTIONS.md) on all the various options for MediumEditor.

-Options to customize medium-editor are passed as the second argument to the [MediumEditor constructor](https://github.com/yabwe/medium-editor/wiki/MediumEditor-Object-API#mediumeditorelements-options).
+Options to customize medium-editor are passed as the second argument to the [MediumEditor constructor](API.md#mediumeditorelements-options).
 Example:

 ```js
 var editor = new MediumEditor('.editor', {